mantidproject/documents/Design/VATES/MantidHorace/syntax-proposal.md

 * Projections must be full formed either as a Projection type or Projection TableWorkspace (see above), this will avoid an explosion of arguments for **CutMD**
 * Inputs should either be full-formed to represent the reciprocal lattice
 * We could later add options to complete the transform to HKL if the UB and goniometer information is present
 * Andrei will provide transformations to go from reciprocal lattice units to inverse Angstroms.
-These will be dictated by the projection
+These will be dictated by the projection.
+* If projections are not axis aligned, we must prevent the SCD normalisation routines from processing them (at time of writing)

 #### Examples
 These examples have been generated from examples given for Horace [[1]]